 House insurance is the other cover most people moving to Spain will want to have.
 Most Spanish don't bother.
 If you are unlucky enough to have a break-in on your property, there is a fire (even in your neighbours adjoining property), you have subsidence (often prevalent in the countryside where the Spanish often build their own houses), etc. you should be able to claim.

 Health Insurance is another must, especially if you have retired early but are not yet a pensioner, are self-employed, or just want instant attention when you are ill.
 Pensioners from other EU countries and those in employment and paying their taxes, automatically get health cover from the Spanish National Health service, however they must register at a Social Security office and get a Tarjeta Sanitaria (Health Card).
-The National Health Service in Spain is very good, but sometimes they seem to take their time (often a language misunderstanding problem), so you may be happier to have private health insurance as well.
+The National Health Service in Spain is very good, but sometimes they seem to take their time (often a language misunderstanding problem), so you may be happier to have private health insurance as well as speak your language.
 There are many private hospitals and doctors in Spain, but always remember, they are in business to make money.

 If you are not intending to live in Spain, but are just holidaying in Spain, most Travel Insurance should include cover for most health problems - but check the policy very carefully, especially the length of cover if you intend to stay for months and make sure it covers operations and not just minor treatments..